Yuniel2020/memento/README.md

          A. Title
          B. Body
          I need to get both of the text and store them into the database.

-      WHEN MEMENTO.APP IS OPENED:
-      If no element in DB:

-   2.3.
+   2.2.
 EDIT MODE
       Edit-mode will be activated when user add a new entry or when user edit an old entry.
       If edit-mode is activated, in journal list (left-side-panel) will be shown only the entry the user is working on.

-   3.4.
+   2.3.
 VIEW MODE
-   3.3.
       If there is content in db, 'view mode' will be activated:
       - Show list of styled entries:
          - In order to do that I have to:
             A. Create a JS function that request via AJAX the DB-entries